(Last updated in 2018)

 Good thing I love my CloudShare team, as I have to drive an hour and 15 minutes every day to reach them.
 To make this drive tolerable, I use radio.
 When I started I was listening to a syndicated radio station that kept me laughing the whole way into San Mateo.
 But recently the station was cancelled.
 Trembling in road rage fear, I quickly switched to a NPR station via Bay Areas KQED.
 What does that have to do with this post?
 I will tell you.

 But what happens when users demand new features?
-When next phases need to be implemented?
+When do next phases need to be implemented?
 Do you do this in production?
 No Way.
-Making even ad-hoc small changes to enterprise systems, especially SharePointis like playing Russian roulette or worse.
+Making even ad-hoc small changes to enterprise systems, especially SharePoint is like playing Russian roulette or worse.
 But it’s not always fun to keep the development and test environment around.

 The problem with having a development/ testing environment always handy is

-2.)
-You have to have hardware for it
+- You have to have the hardware for it

-4.)
-Get better control of your licenses, or eliminate the need for special licenses all together
+- Get better control of your licenses, or eliminate the need for special licenses altogether

 When using the cloud for development and testing all you have to think about is internet connectivity and a browser.
-This actually makes complying with the best practice of always having development and testing handy easier, and less of an irritation.
-Pleasing executives, development teams, and increasing your quality of service.
+This actually makes complying with the best practice of always having development and testing handy easier and less of an irritation.
+Pleasing executives and development teams and increasing your quality of service.

-So while your developing, think of your Cloud based development environment as the best tool you have.
+So, while your developing, think of your Cloud development environment as the best tool you have.
 When you are done developing, think of it’s as the best First Aid / Survival Kit you have.